 There are so many resources for "learning to code" out there that it can be daunting to know where and how to start.
 Learn what's useful, when to use it and where to go next.

 Nimit loves both writing code and teaching and so Fullstack is a true venture of love.
-Recently, he co-founded MBA Code School where he taught coding workshops at top MBA schools, co-founded bloomspot, a local offers startup with millions of users that was acquired by JPMorgan/Chase and worked as an engineering lead at Yahoo!.
+Prior to Fullstack, he co-founded MBA Code School where he taught coding workshops at top MBA schools, co-founded Bloomspot, a local offers startup with millions of users that was acquired by JPMorgan/Chase and worked as an engineering lead at Yahoo!.
 Nimit discovered his love for teaching while volunteer-teaching middle school students as part of the West Philly Tutoring Project.

 David's been building and managing NYC engineering tech teams for many years at companies like RecycleBank, Gilt Groupe and BrightWire Media.
 David has previously worked as an engineer at Microsoft, IBM, Yahoo! and Deloitte Consulting but fell in love with the energy and spirit of teaching coding through MBA Code School.